 If you don’t need to access your pension straight away, then you don’t have to.
 For example, you might have savings to fall back on, another pension pot or are phasing your retirement by reducing your working hours.

 If you can afford to leave your pension alone for the near future, your money will stay invested for potential growth.
 That could give you a larger pension pot to take flexibly in the future.
-But remember, the value of your investments can go up and down.
+But remember, the value of your investments can go down as well as up.

-In the unfortunate event that you pass away before you reach 75, your money can be passed onto your loved ones, tax free.
+In the unfortunate event that you pass away before you reach 75, your money can usually be passed onto your loved ones, tax free.
 If you die after the age of 75 and your beneficiary takes your pot as income or cash lump sums, they’ll have to pay tax at their appropriate rate.
-There may be an LTA (Lifetime Allowance) charge at 75, depending upon the size of the fund.

 Things to consider when deferring your pension

 Deferring your pension benefits isn’t always as straightforward as it sounds.
 It’s important to check any conditions with your pension provider before making any decisions.

 Some things you may wish to check include: